BRobersonO/branch-predictor/README.md

 - <_GBHRB> is the global branch history register bits used in the index of the gshare table (traditionally labelled 'N')
 - <Trace_File> is the full path of the trace file

 The trace file contains lines of information in two parts.
-Part one of each line is a hexadecimal address, followed by part two, a character, 't' or 'n', which designates whether the branch was actually taken or not taken, respectively.
+Part one of each line is a hexadecimal address, followed by part two, a lower-case character, 't' or 'n', which designates whether the branch was actually taken or not taken, respectively.
 An example couple of lines:

   00A4C6FB t